atex-ovi/atexovi-baileys/README.md

 ## Disclaimer

 WhatsApp is a trademark of WhatsApp Inc.
-This library uses [**atexovi-baileys**](https://www.npmjs.com/package/atexovi-baileys), an open-source unofficial library.
+This project uses atexovi-baileys, an open-source unofficial library.

-Use this library responsibly and avoid spam or misuse.
+Use this library responsibly.
+The developer is not responsible for any misuse, spam, or damage caused by this bot.
+Always follow WhatsApp’s terms of service.

 ---